Ahmad-Faraj/academic-assignments/README.md

 ## Contributions

 This repo is mainly for personal use, but feel free to explore, learn, or adapt anything here.
-Suggestions and collaboration are always welcome.

 ---